hellowhirl/mastering-git/README.md

 git bisect bad
 ```

-Also tell Git where there is a good commit
+Also tell Git where there is a good commit (can be anywhere, but a commit ID that is more recent will require fewer steps).

 ```
 git bisect good cj9025
 ```

+- If we are not sure where to start then running `git checkout __commitID__` can help us find a good commit

 This will take us to the middle of the commit history.